suji-datahub/CRM-RFM-analysis/README.md

 This segmentation helps identify customers with different levels of value and engagement, allowing marketing activities to be tailored to each segment.

 ## 📈 Segment Performance
-Customer segments were evaluated based on customer count and revenue contribution.
+Customer segments were evaluated based on customer distribution, revenue contribution, and overall RFM characteristics.

 Due to company data confidentiality, detailed customer-level data and specific business metrics are not publicly disclosed in this repository.

 The analysis evaluated each segment using:
-- Customer count
-- Customer distribution
+- Customer count and distribution
 - Revenue contribution
 - Average customer spending
 - RFM score distribution
+- Customer value and engagement characteristics

 ## 🔍 Key Findings
-- A relatively small group of customers showed both high recency and high monetary value.
+- A relatively small group of customers showed both high recency and high monetary value, representing the core high-value customer segment.
-- Some high-spending customers had low recency scores, indicating potential churn risk.
+- Some high-spending customers showed low recency, indicating potential churn risk and the need for reactivation campaigns.
-- Recently acquired customers with lower spending represented opportunities for upselling and repeat purchases.
+- Customers with high recency but lower spending represented opportunities for upselling and increasing repeat purchases.
-- A significant group of customers had no purchase history and required a different acquisition strategy.
+- A significant group of customers had no purchase history, highlighting the need for separate customer acquisition and conversion strategies.
+- Customer segments showed different levels of customer value and engagement, suggesting that a one-size-fits-all marketing approach would be less effective.

 ## 💡 CRM Marketing Strategy
 ### High Value